Qualcomm open to further takeover talks if Broadcom boosts price

 Qualcomm has cited "regulatory risk" as a factor in rebuffing the Broadcom bid but has also said the offer "undervalues" Qualcomm in view of its prospects in mobile technology.

-The US firm could face pressure at its annual shareholder meeting Mar 6, where Broadcom is calling for new board members who would be amenable to a tie-up.
+Responding to the letter, Broadcom called Qualcomm's response "engagement theater" designed to ease pressure at the US firm's annual shareholder meeting Mar 6, where Broadcom is calling for new board members who would be amenable to a tie-up.

+"Qualcomm's disingenuous process defers the question of price, even after Qualcomm's presiding director Tom Horton last week publicly stated that the Qualcomm board views Broadcom's proposed price as 'not even close,'" the Broadcom statement said.

+"While Broadcom repeatedly attempts genuine engagement with Qualcomm ...
+Qualcomm has only feigned engagement."

 Broadcom's original offer for Qualcomm came days after Tan visited the White House last November and told President Donald Trump the company would be moving back to the United States.